ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 >
 > [More about Bag of Cells](/develop/data-formats/cell-boc#bag-of-cells)

-As a result, we got the output of our BOC in the console and the transaction sent to our wallet.
-By copying the base64 encoded string, it is possible to [manually send our transaction and retrieve the hash using toncenter](https://toncenter.com/api/v2/#/send/send_boc_return_hash_sendBocReturnHash_post).
+As a result, we got the output of our BOC in the console and the message sent to our wallet.
+By copying the base64 encoded string, it is possible to [manually send our message and retrieve the hash using toncenter](https://toncenter.com/api/v2/#/send/send_boc_return_hash_sendBocReturnHash_post).

 ## 👛 Deploying a Wallet

 We have learned the basics of creating messages, which will now be helpful for deploying the wallet.
 In the past, we have deployed wallet via wallet app, but in this case we’ll need to deploy our wallet manually.

 In this section we’ll go over how to create a wallet (wallet v3) from scratch.
-You’ll learn how to compile the code for a wallet smart contract, generate a mnemonic phrase, receive a wallet address, and deploy a wallet using external transactions and State Init (state initialization).
+You’ll learn how to compile the code for a wallet smart contract, generate a mnemonic phrase, receive a wallet address, and deploy a wallet using external messages and State Init (state initialization).

 ### Generating a Mnemonic